All New Cases & Investigations

 Why did CarMax’s Stock Drop?

+On September 25, 2025, CarMax reported disappointing financial results for the second quarter of its fiscal year 2026.
 Specifically, CarMax announced sales declines across the board, including a 5.4% decline in retail used unit sales, a 6.3% decline in comparable store used unit sales, and a 2.2% decline in wholesale units.

-The Company also posted a disappointing second quarter net income of about $95.4 million, down from $132.8 million over the prior year.
+CarMax also posted a disappointing second quarter net income of about $95.4 million, down from $132.8 million over the prior year.
 A main reason for the declines, according to CarMax, was a “pull forward” in demand into the first fiscal quarter due to the announcement of tariffs.

 On this news, the price of CarMax stock dropped $11.45 per share, or roughly 20%, from $57.05 per share on September 24, 2025, to $45.60 per share on September 25, 2025.

-What is the CarMax Deadline?
+What is the CarMax Leadership Deadline?

-You may ask the Court no later than January 2, 2026, which is the first business day after 60 days from the date of the publication of notice of pendency of the action, to appoint you as Lead Plaintiff through counsel of your choice.
 To be a member of the Class, you need not take any action at this time.
 The ability to share in any potential future recovery is not dependent on serving as Lead Plaintiff.

 You can also contact: